GoogleCloudPlatform/scoutsuite-gcp-scan/README.md

 The following Roles are required for the user/SA to apply and destroy this Terraform script:

+Within the host project from where the scan will be run:

 - Storage Admin
 - Create Service Accounts
-- Security Admin
 - Service Account User
 - Service Usage Admin
 - Cloud Build Editor

+The following roles are required depending on the scan scope:
+- Project IAM Admin Administrator (Project Level Scan)
+- Folder Administrator (Folder Level Scan)
+- Organization Administrator (Org Level Scan)

 ## GCP Environment setup

-It is recommended that this is run from within Google Cloud using Cloud Shell or however your currently execute Terraform scripts so as not to need to download SA keys.
+It is recommended that this is run from within Google Cloud using Cloud Shell, or however your currently execute Terraform scripts so as not to need to download SA keys.

 Clone this repository